Sakura and Snow

 "Why?"

 Inwardly he sighed, though he was careful not to let his unhappiness show.
-He had hoped...well, never mind.
+He had hoped--well, never mind.
 It had been foolishness to dream that he somehow might escape, slipping away without any explanations.
 He had been so relieved, though, to arrive at the house that the six Seals had shared and to find only Sorata at home.
 He had been grateful for that minor respite, and grateful also to Sorata, who hadn't demanded anything at all from him.
-Instead the young monk had simply listened silently until Subaru's words had stumbled to a close. /We need you,/ Sorata had said then, and as Subaru had opened his mouth to reply the monk went on, /We need you whole.
-Come back to us, okay?/ And Subaru had been able only to bow his head wordlessly, closing his eyes against the guilt and powerful release that trust evoked.
+Instead the young monk had simply listened silently until Subaru's words had stumbled to a close.
+We need you, Sorata had said then, and as Subaru had opened his mouth to reply the monk went on, We need you whole.
+Come back to us, okay?
+And Subaru had only been able to bow his head wordlessly, closing his eyes against the guilt and powerful release that trust evoked.

 It also made what he would have to do that much harder.